SwarmForm/SwarmForm/README.md

 ### Basic usage

-A step by step series of examples that tell you how to use the basic system functions.
+Following is a step by step series of examples that tell you how to use the basic system functions.

 Initialize a SwarmForm launchpad YAML file
 ```